tykiww/tykiww.github.io/_posts/2018-01-05-luhn-with-rvest.md

 Now that we have that out of the way, let's use the information we need to scrape the table.

 This can all be done in one simple step. `read_html()` comes from the `xml2` package, and the `html_nodes()` and `html_table()` both come from the rvest package.
-The `%>%` operator is a fun one to toy with.
+The `%>%` operator fun to toy with.
 I am actually not completely used to using it yet, but I realized that it simplifies my code for this example instead of having to vectorize everything.
 I'll hopefully be using them more often.

 All it is, is just taking a url into the `read.html()`, searching for the xpath from our inspected element.